 One of the best views of Yosemite Valley is right here at Tunnel View.
 You can see El Capitan, Half Dome, and Bridal View Falls from here.
 If you’re lucky enough to have a bit of weather on your big day, you might see a few clouds settle in the valley and create some one of kind, dreamy, and moody backdrops!

-This one’s fairly easy to get to, it’s right on the road.
+This one’s the easiest Yosemite elopement location to get to, it’s right on the road.
 There aren’t any bathrooms here, so you’ll have to plan accordingly.
 You might have to circle the parking lot a few times to find a spot because everyone who drives by stops to check out the views from here.
-Because of that you’ll be getting plenty of looks from the tourists!
+Because of that, you’ll be getting plenty of looks from the tourists!

 Getting here is very easy.
 On your way into the valley, this is just past the left turn to El Capitan.
 There is limited parking, but I’ve never had an issue getting a spot here.
 There is a pit toilet as well, and a few picnic tables in case you want to have a picnic or bbq with the fam.

-El Cap is very easily accessed, it’s right on North Side Drive (the road out of the vally).
+El Cap is very easily accessed, it’s right on North Side Drive (the road out of the valley).
 There is lots of parking, but all on the side of the road.
-Use caution here, cars seem to blindingly pull out into the road at all times, and others will be wandering into the road with eyes only upon El Cap.
+Use caution here, cars will blindingly pull out into the road at all times, and others will be wandering into the road with eyes only upon El Cap.
 There aren’t any restrooms here, with the closest either at Yosemite Lodge or Swinging Bridge.

 So Where are You Having Your Yosemite Elopement?